 Biographical Information About Professor Karl J. Hale

-Professor Hale has been the recipient of a number of prestigious awards and learned scientific society named lectureships including: the inaugural 2012 Royal Society of Chemistry All Ireland Symposium Lectureship (for significant contributions to the field of organic chemistry and raising the profile of chemistry in the region); the 2011 Royal Society of Chemistry Bader Award, Silver Medal and Lectureship (citation: "for outstanding contributions to organic chemistry, including elegant total syntheses and pioneering new synthetic methods of broad use to the community, and his significant contributions to the synthesis and medicinal chemistry of bioactive natural products and their analogs."); the 2011 National Science Council of Taiwan Visiting Lectureship of the Chemistry Research Promotion Center (citation: "This Lectureship is awarded very selectively to the chemists who are highly recognised worldwide"); the 2010 Japan Society for the Promotion of Science (JSPS) Invitation Research Fellowship For Organic Chemistry; the 2007 Liebig Lectureship of the German Chemical Society (for outstanding research contributions to organic and medicinal chemistry and chemical biology); the 1998 Pfizer Academic Award for Organic Chemistry (citation: "for his landmark total synthesis of the antitumour antibiotic A83586C") and; the 1997 Zeneca Research Award for Organic Chemistry (citation: "for his outstanding work on the total synthesis of complex natural products, in particular, the antitumour antibiotic A83586C").
+Professor Hale has been the recipient of a number of prestigious learned society awards, fellowships, and named lectureships that have included: the inaugural 2012 Royal Society of Chemistry All Ireland Symposium Lectureship (for significant contributions to the field of organic chemistry and raising the profile of chemistry in the region); the 2011 Royal Society of Chemistry Bader Award, Silver Medal and Lectureship (citation: "for outstanding contributions to organic chemistry, including elegant total syntheses and pioneering new synthetic methods of broad use to the community, and his significant contributions to the synthesis and medicinal chemistry of bioactive natural products and their analogs."); the 2011 National Science Council of Taiwan Visiting Lectureship of the Chemistry Research Promotion Center (citation: "This Lectureship is awarded very selectively to the chemists who are highly recognised worldwide"); the 2010 Japan Society for the Promotion of Science (JSPS) Invitation Research Fellowship For Organic Chemistry; the 2007 Liebig Lectureship of the German Chemical Society (for outstanding research contributions to organic and medicinal chemistry and chemical biology); the 1998 Pfizer Academic Award for Organic Chemistry (citation: "for his landmark total synthesis of the antitumour antibiotic A83586C") and; the 1997 Zeneca Research Award for Organic Chemistry (citation: "for his outstanding work on the total synthesis of complex natural products, in particular, the antitumour antibiotic A83586C").

 Total Synthesis of the Potent HIF-1 Inhibitory Antitumor Natural Product, (8R)-Mycothiazole, via Baldwin–Lee CsF/CuI sp3–sp2-Stille Cross-Coupling.
 Confirmation of the Crews Reassignment